bianbianzhu/ai-web-agent/agent/assets/medium.md

         })
       );

-      // Go through the `Click Response Flow` and continue the loop for the next step continue;
+      // continue the loop for the next step continue;
     } catch (err) {
       if (